Bladesheng/notes-svelte/README.md

 This is a very simple note taking app.
 You create an account and then you can create / edit / delete your own notes.

 This was my first shot at trying out server-side-rendering with some frontend framework (SvelteKit).
 I also did my first authentication, so that was pretty cool too.
+Also i added toast notifications everywhere because why not.

 Technologies used: